UARK-Quadcopter-Flight-Controller/DroneCTRL/README.md

 npm run prep
 ```

-To run the program (both the metro app bundel server and the "mock" ESP8266 communication server), run:
+To run the program (both the metro app bundler server and the "mock" ESP8266 communication server), run:

 ```sh
 npm start